reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 ## Creating an Amazon EC2 Instance

-Let us get a flavor of the EC2 service by creating what we call an "EC2 instance".
+Let us get an idea of the EC2 service by creating what we call an "EC2 instance".

 An EC2 instance is a virtual machine in the cloud.
-Like most AWS resources we can create an EC2 instance from the [AWS administration console](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:), [AWS Command Line Interface(CLI)](https://aws.amazon.com/cli/), or by leveraging IaC services: Cloudformation and AWS CDK.
+Like most AWS resources we can create an EC2 instance from the [AWS administration console](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:), the [AWS Command Line Interface(CLI)](https://aws.amazon.com/cli/), or by leveraging infrastructure-as-code services like [Cloudformation](/getting-started-with-aws-cloudformation/) and [AWS CDK](/getting-started-with-aws-cdk/).

 The minimum information required for creating an EC2 instance is the operating system like Linux, Windows, or Mac along with the size (CPU, memory, storage) of the virtual machine.
-We provide the operating system when we select the AMI.
-The size of the virtual machine is specified through the configuration: instance type.
+We select the operating system when we select the AMI (Amazon Machine Image).
+The size of the virtual machine is specified through the "instance type" configuration.

 ### Creating a Linux EC2 instance
-Let us create an EC2 instance which will have Linux OS and size: 1 CPU from the [AWS administration console](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:) as shown in this diagram:
+Let us create an EC2 instance which will have Linux as operating system and a size of 1 CPU from the [AWS administration console](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:) as per this screen shot:

 {{% image alt="Create EC2 instance" src="images/posts/aws-ec2/creating-ec2-short.png" %}}

-For creating the instance, we have selected an Amazon Machine Image(AMI) named: `Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type` and an instance type: `t2.micro`.
+For creating the instance, we have selected an AMI named `Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type` and an instance type `t2.micro`.

 **An Amazon Machine Image (AMI) is a template that contains a base configuration for the virtual machine that we want to create.** It includes the operating system, root storage volumes, and some pre-installed applications.
-The Amazon Linux AMI used in this example includes packages, and configurations for integration with Amazon Web Services, and is pre-installed with many AWS API tools.
+The Amazon Linux AMI used in this example includes packages and configurations for integration with Amazon Web Services and is pre-installed with many AWS API tools.

 **Instance types comprise varying combinations of CPU, memory, storage, and networking capacity and give us the flexibility to choose the appropriate mix of resources for our applications.** We have selected our instance type as `t2.micro` in this example, which is a low-cost, general-purpose instance type that provides a baseline level of CPU performance with the ability to burst above the baseline when needed.

-In the last step of creating the instance, we need to choose from an existing key pair or create a new Key pair which we use to connect to our instance when it is ready.
-A Key pair is a combination of a public key that is stored by AWS and a private key that we need to store.
-We had created a new key pair and downloaded the private key and stored it in our local workstation.
-We will explain this further in the next section when we will connect to this EC2 instance.
+In the last step of creating the instance, we need to choose from an existing key pair or create a new key pair which we use to connect to our instance when it is ready.
+A key pair is a combination of a public key that is stored by AWS and a private key that we need to store.
+Let's create a new key pair, download the private key and store it in our local workstation.
+We will explore this further in the next section when we will connect to this EC2 instance.

-We have accepted default properties for all other configurations like storage volume, and security group.
+We have accepted default properties for all other configurations like storage volume and security group.

 When we launch an EC2 instance, it takes a short time for the instance to be ready and it remains in its initial state of `pending`.
 The state of the EC2 instance changes to `running` after it starts and it receives a public DNS name.
 We can see the EC2 instance in the `running` state as shown below:

 {{% image alt="Running EC2 instances" src="images/posts/aws-ec2/running-ec2.png" %}}

 We can also see attributes of the running instance in the lower block.
 Some of the important attributes to note are:
-* instance ID: This is the identifier of the instance
+* **Instance ID**: This is the identifier of the instance
-* public DNS name: Public DNS name of the instance
+* **Public DNS name**: Public DNS name of the instance
-* Availability Zone: Availability Zone where the instance is created
+* **Availability Zone**: Availability Zone where the instance is created
-* Security Group: Set of rules to allow or disallow incoming and outgoing traffic to the EC2 instance
+* **Security Group**: Set of rules to allow or disallow incoming and outgoing traffic to the EC2 instance

 We will use these attributes to add or modify the configurations of our EC2 instance in the subsequent sections.